fisher-bien-1718/python-turtle-Paddy-Bergin-1718/3-for_loop/README.md

 ## Goals
 1. Draw a 4x4 grid of squares (Use as few lines as possible)
-2. Use a for loop and it's variable
+2. Use a for loop and use it's variable